Who's tired of this horrible heat? I know I am!

-That's why I'm getting into the "Falliday Spirit" (yeah, I made that up), hoping that I can maybe get Autumn to creep up on us just a little more quickly.
+That's why I'm getting into the "Falliday Spirit" (yeah, I made that up), hoping that I can maybe get Autumn temperatures to creep up on us just a little more quickly.
 I've already invested in fall-scented wax melts like Dutch Apple Pie, Pumpkin Spice, and Salted Caramel, and I've busted out the box of Halloween decorations!
 And lucky for you, dear reader, I've also started on my fall crafts and tutorials, like this incredibly Easy Monogrammed Fall Wreath.

 Today, I'm sharing with you this Halloween DIY project for creating a Spooky Floating Candle!